-- By supporting physical access. - By raising racial and cultural awareness among Mentors. - By supporting minority ethnic trainees in areas which may prove difficult e.g. discipline in school, language and accent development. - By making appropriate adjustments where needed to enable trainees to reach their potential. - Our second placement model ensures that wherever possible we place trainees in a contrasting second placement with different demographics, needs and attainment.
+- By supporting physical access. - By raising racial and cultural awareness among Mentors. - By supporting minority ethnic trainees in areas which may prove difficult e.g., cultural adjustments to managing classrooms, student-centered pedagogies, the principles of inclusion and adaptive teaching, language, and accent development, etc. - By making appropriate adjustments where needed to enable trainees to reach their potential, for instance considering reasonable adjustments for trainees with specific SEND - e.g., lesson plans (24-48 hours), teaching timetable, approaches to Mentor feedback and note taking, flexibility in mentoring, support plans with adjustments highlighted. - By highlighting accessibility issues for trainees with SEND on our placement lists - e.g., split site schools. - Our second placement model ensures that wherever possible we place trainees in a contrasting second placement with different demographics, needs and attainment.